 The park is a unique geological wonder as it is located in a rift valley between two continental plates that are slowly moving apart.
 Silfra fissure opened in 1789 after an earthquake caused by the shift of these tectonic plates.

-Throughout the centuries, Silfra filled with melted glacial water which travelled underground through the porous lava fields in the region.
-This long filtration process has made the water in Silfra crystal clear, allowing snorkelers to see the bottom of the ravine as well as caves, holes and, most importantly, incredible colours of blues, green and yellow.
+Throughout the centuries, Silfra is filled with melted glacial water, which traveled underground through the porous lava fields in the region.
+This long filtration process has made the water in Silfra crystal clear, allowing snorkelers to see the bottom of the ravine, caves, holes, and, most importantly, incredible blues, green and yellow colors.

 After meeting your guide at the parking lot of Silfra, you will be given a dry suit, so you don’t have to fear the cold glacial water.
 Once you are all geared up, you’ll take a short walk to the water and immerse yourself in the fantastical underworld of Silfra.

 The experience is one of a kind; you’ll feel weightless and float effortlessly as the gentle current takes you along the ravine.
-The unreal world that opens up beneath you will surely leave you mesmerised.
-As side from fantastical colours, you will also see strange spaghetti-like algae, reminiscent of something out of a fantasy novel.
+The unreal world that opens up beneath you will surely leave you mesmerized.
+Aside from fantastical colors, you will also see strange spaghetti-like algae reminiscent of something out of a fantasy novel.

 After you’ve emerged from the water, you’ll bid farewell to the guide and be on your way to explore the rest of the Golden Circle.

-You’ll meet this guide at the Skaftafell visitor’s centre, and after short introductions, they will run through the basic principles of glacier hiking with you.
-You’ll then be equipped with all the necessary tools needed, such as crampons and an ice axe, before heading out to the ice.
+You’ll meet this guide at the Skaftafell visitor’s center, and after short introductions, they will run through the basic principles of glacier hiking with you.
+Before heading out to the ice, you’ll then be equipped with all the necessary tools needed, such as crampons and an ice ax.

 Wearing cotton or jeans as the outer layer during your trip to the Þríhnjúkagígur volcano tour is not allowed.
 Please wear suitable waterproof clothes and sturdy hiking shoes for this trip.
 It’s always the same temperature inside the crater – about 5–6°C (42–43°F).
 The Þríhnjúkagígur volcano tour involves a hike of approximately 3 km (2 miles) each way.
 The walk usually takes around 45–50 minutes (depending on the condition of people in the group).
 A guide will be with you at all times during the walk.

-If you have any preexisting physical conditions, please get in touch with us before booking this bundle, as a clean bill of health is required for participation in any snorkelling tours in the Silfra fissure.
+If you have any preexisting physical conditions, please contact us before booking this bundle, as a clean bill of health is required for participation in any snorkeling tours in the Silfra fissure.